meowdding/SkyOcean/README.md

 <summary>Chat Config</summary>

 - Profile In Chat
-    - Adds a bingo/ironman/stranded icon next to a players chat message.
+    - Adds a bingo/ironman/stranded icon next to a player's chat message.
 - Piggy Bank Repair Helper
     - When you die and the piggy bank breaks, you can click on the chat message to get 8 Enchanted Pork from your sacks.
 - Sack Notification